 Checklist Items TITLE Title 1 Identify the report as a systematic review, meta-analysis, or both.
-ABSTRACT Structured summary2Provide a structured summary including, as applicable: background; objectives; data sources; study participants, and interventions; study appraisal and synthesis methods; results; limitations; conclus key findings; systematic review registration number.
+ABSTRACT Structured summary2Provide a structured summary including, as applicable: background; objectives; data sources; study elig participants, and interventions; study appraisal and synthesis methods; results; limitations; conclusions key findings; systematic review registration number.
 INTRODUCTION Rationale 3 Describe the rationale for the review in the context of what is already known.
 Objectives 4 Provide an explicit statement of questions being addressed with reference to participants, interventions, comparisons, outcomes, and study design (PICOS).
 METHODS Protocol and registration 5 Indicate if a review protocol exists, if and where it can be accessed (e.g., Web address), and, if available, provide registration information including registration number.
-Eligibility criteria 6 Specify study characteristics (e.g., PICOS, length of follow-up) and report of follow-up) Specify study characteristics (e.g., PICOS, length of follow-up) and report characteristics (e.g., years considered, language, publication status) used as criteria for eligibility, giving rationale.
+Eligibility criteria 6 Specify study characteristics (e.g., PICOS, length of follow-up) and report characteristics (e.g., PICOS, length of follow-up) and epice (e.g., PICOS, length of follow-up) and epice (e.g., PICOS, length of follow-up) and epice (e.
+Specify study characteristics (e.g., PICOS, length of follow-up) and report characteristics (e.g., years considered, language, publication status) used as criteria for eligibility, giving rationale.
 Information sources 7 Describe all information sources (e.g., databases with dates of coverage, contact with study authors to identify additional studies) in the search and date last searched.
-Search 8 Present full electronic search strategy for at least one database, including any limits used, suc Present full electronic search strategy for at least one database, including any limits used, such that it could be repeated.
-Study selection 9 State the process for selecting studies (i.e., screening, eligibility, included in systematic review, and State the process for selecting studies (i.e., screening, eligibility, included in systematic review, and, if applicable, included in the meta-analysis).
-Data collection process 10 Describe method of data extraction from reports (e.g., piloted forms, independently, in duplicate) and any processes for obtaining and confirming data from investigators.
+Search 8 Present full electronic search strategy for at least one database, including any limits used, such Present full electronic search strategy for at least one database, including any limits used, such that it could be repeated.
+Study selection 9 State the process for selecting studies (i.e., screening, eligibility, included in systematic review, and, State the process for selecting studies (i.e., screening, eligibility, included in systematic review, and, if applicable, included in the meta-analysis).
+Data collection process 10 Describe method of data extraction from reports (e.g., piloted forms, independently, in duplicate) and ar Describe method of data extraction from reports (e.g., piloted forms, independently, in duplicate) and any processes for obtaining and confirming data from investigators.
 Data items 11 List and define all variables for which data were sought (e.g., PICOS, funding sources) and any assumptions and simplifications made.
 Risk of bias in 12 Describe methods used for assessing risk of bias of individual studies (including specification of whether this was done at individual studies the study or outcome level), and how this information is to be used in any data synthesis.
 Summary measures 13 State the principal summary measures (e.g., risk ratio, difference in means).
-Synthesis of results 14 Describe the methods of handling data and combining results of studies, if done, including measures of c Describe the methods of handling data and combining results of studies, if done, including measures of consistency (e.g., I2) for each meta-analysis.
+Synthesis of results 14 Describe the methods of handling data and combining results of studies, if done, including measures of consistency (e.g., I2) for each meta-analysis.
 Risk of bias across studies 15 Specify any assessment of risk of bias that may affect the cumulative evidence (e.g., publication bias, selective reporting within studies).
-Additional analyses 16 Describe methods of additional analyses (e.g., sensitivity or subgroup analyses, meta-regression), if done, indicating which were pre-specified.
-RESULTS 1
+Additional analyses 16 Describe methods of additional analyses (e.g., sensitivity or subgroup analyses, meta-regression), if done, Describe methods of additional analyses (e.g., sensitivity or subgroup analyses, meta-regression), if done, indicating which were pre-specified.
+RESULTS I